-Merck KGaA (MRK) fell to the lowest price in four months after the German maker of the Erbitux cancer drug reported a decline in first-quarter profit and forecast cost savings short of analysts’ estimates.
+Merck KGaA (MRK) fell to the lowest price in more than two months after the German maker of the Erbitux cancer drug reported a decline in first-quarter profit and forecast cost savings short of analysts’ estimates.

 Net income decreased 49 percent to 174.2 million euros ($223 million) from 341.1 million euros a year earlier, Darmstadt-based Merck said today in a statement.
 Core earnings, excluding costs such as writedowns and merger expenses, were 1.67 euros a share, missing the 1.75-euro average estimate of 10 analysts surveyed by Bloomberg.
-The stock fell as much as 3.8 percent.
+The stock fell 2.8 percent.

 Merck forecast net savings of 300 million euros by 2014 as it cuts jobs to streamline its drugmaking operation following developmental and regulatory setbacks.
 The market may be disappointed about the target, Richard Vosser, an analyst at JPMorgan Chase & Co., wrote in a note to investors.